jplindstrom/p5-autobox-Transform/README.md

 - Replace your existing code with the new style as soon as possible.
 The change is trivial and the code easily found by grep/ack.
-- Pin your version to < 2.000 in your cpanfile, dist.ini or whatever you use to avoid upgrading to an incompatible version.
+- If need be, pin your version to < 2.000 in your cpanfile, dist.ini or whatever you use to avoid upgrading to an incompatible version.

 ## List and Scalar Context

-All of the methods below are context sensitive, i.e. they return a list in list context and an arrayref in scalar context, just like autobox::Core.
+Almost all of the methods are context sensitive, i.e. they return a list in list context and an arrayref in scalar context, just like autobox::Core.